DenkSchuldt/react-dialog/README.md

 # @DenkSchuldt/react-dialog

-> A simple and modern dialog implementation for react.
+> A dialog implementation for react.
+Enjoy it!

 ## Installation
 ```bash